lenarddome/CPSY622-introduction-to-data-analysis/NOTES.md

 Before a few years back, it was relatively rare to see experiments being replicated in the literature.
 Now this is a problem, because observing something once is not a reliable observation.
-There are people who advocate for running only one participant, or doing a single case study, which could be fine under some conditions.
+There are people who advocate for running only one participant, or doing only a single case study, which could be fine under some conditions.
 We don't discuss that today.

 Let's think about a somewhat unreal example.
 If you see a flying cow while walking on the shores of Devon, you will not believe it.
-You might believe that you have some sort of auditory/visual illusions.
+You might believe that you have some sort of auditory/visual illusion.
 Now imagine that you start seeing more and more flying cows hovering over the sea.
 Imagine that more and more people are gathering to try and make sense of this unbelievable phenomenon.
 In this scenario, you will at least start believing that the cows are really flying.